GateNLP/gate-teamware/docs/docs/developerguide/README.md

     # You will also need to set user and passwordSecret if your
     # mail server requires authentication

+privacyPolicy:
+# Contact details of the host and administrator of the teamware instance, if no admin defined, defaults to the host values.
+  host:
+    # Name of the host
+    name: "Service Host"
+    # Host's physical address
+    address: "123 Example Street, City.
+Country."
+    # A method of contacting the host, field supports HTML for e.g. linking to a form
+    contact: "<a href='mailto:info@examplehost.com'>Email</a>"
+  admin:
+    name: "Service Host"
+    address: "123 Example Street, City.
+Country."
+    contact: "<a href='mailto:info@examplehost.com'>Email</a>"

 backend:
   # Name of the random secret you created above
   djangoSecret: django-secret